-NEW 2010: Amenities block with showers, private washroom, toilets and washing-up area.
+The facilities are housed in a block with showers, private washrooms, toilets and washing-up area.

-NEW 2010: Chemical toilet and waste-water disposal points (lower and easier to use).
+The campsite offers both chemical toilet and waste-water disposal points (lower and easier to use than most).

 The whole area offers plenty of opportunity to spot wildlife such as dolphins, seals, cormorants, oyster catchers, gulls, herons, swans, buzzards and sea otters.

-Glorious sunsets can be seen from every Caravan Holiday Home or Tourer/Motor Home/Tent (weather permitting).
+Glorious sunsets can be seen from every caravan holiday Home or camping pitch (weather permitting).

 There's not much to do in Muasdale on a Saturday night, or at any other time for that matter, and that is the simple beauty of caravanning in this part of the world.
 This well kept site, backs onto a beautiful white sand beach, with views over to Gigha, Islay and the Paps of Jura, and if the weather is right, stunning sunsets.
 If your idea of heaven is kicking back in tranquil peace and quiet surrounded by magnificent countryside and stunning wildlife, making your own entertainment round a beach campfire, this site is definitely for you.

 The facilities, while basic, are both more than adequate and spotless, with unlimited hot water in the showers, a laundry, games room and well stocked information desk.
 Two minutes down the road there is a well stocked shop in the village, stocking all your basic food and drink needs, but alas no pub within walking distance.
 There are however, regular buses to Tarbert and Campbeltown, where there are plenty of pubs, as well as the other amenities you would expect from small towns.